-- a Architectural design and style are not restricted, however architectural style should be consistent throughout the subdivision.
-Evaluation of the appearance of a project shall be based on the quality of its design and relationship to surroundings. - b Buildings shall have good scale and be in harmonious conformance with permanent neighboring development. - The primary building material for all portions of the structures shall be С negotiated with the City.
-However, sample materials shall include but not be limited to materials of high quality, such as brick (clay), stucco, wood, glass, split faced concrete masonry units (CMU) with integrated color pigmentation, pre-engineered structures provided the exterior skin meets the criteria for appearance for the area as defined in the subdivision agreement or approved by the site design and review committee and stone material native to Nebraska.
+- (a) Architectural design and style are not restricted, however architectural style should be consistent throughout the subdivision.
+Evaluation of the appearance of a project shall be based on the quality of its design and relationship to surroundings. - (b) Buildings shall have good scale and be in harmonious conformance with permanent neighboring development. - (c) The primary building material for all portions of the structures shall be negotiated with the City.
+However, sample materials shall include but not be limited to materials of high quality, such as brick (clay), stucco, wood, glass, split faced concrete masonry units (CMU) with integrated color pigmentation, pre-engineered structures provided the exterior skin meets the criteria for appearance for the area as defined in the subdivision agreement or approved by the site design and review committee, and stone material native to Nebraska.
 The materials shall be similar and compatible throughout the entire development.
-The Grand Island staff and/or design review architect may allow other primary building designs (of good architectural character i.e. CMU, poured-inplace concrete) for portions of the building not visible from public areas.
-Other secondary building materials shall have good architectural character and shall be selected for harmony of the building with adjoining buildinas. - d Materials shall be selected for suitability to the type of buildings and the design in which they are used.
-Buildings shall have the same materials, or those that are architecturally harmonious, used for all building walls and other exterior building components wholly or partly visible from public ways. - e Materials shall be of durable quality.

-- In any design in which the structural frame is exposed to view, the structural materials shall be compatible within themselves and harmonious with their surroundings. - g Building components, such as windows, doors, eaves and parapets, shall have good proportions and relationships to one another. - h Colors shall be harmonious and shall use only compatible accents - i Colors shall be of low reflectance and shall not be of high-intensity or metallic colors unless the colors are true to the materials beings used. - j Mechanical equipment or other utility hardware on roof, ground, or buildings shall be screened from public view with materials harmonious with the building, or they shall be so located as not to be visible from any public ways. - k Exterior lighting shall be part of the architectural concept.
-Fixtures, standards, and all exposed accessories shall be harmonious with building design. - I Refuse and waste removal areas, service yards, storage yards, and exterior work areas shall be screened from view from public ways, using materials as stated in criteria for equipment screening. - m Freestanding signs shall be limited to monument type signs.
-The style and material of the signs shall be included within the development plan. - n Monotony of design in single or multiple building projects shall be avoided.
+The Grand Island staff and/or design review architect may allow other primary building designs (of good architectural character, i.e. CMU, poured-in-place concrete) for portions of the building not visible from public areas.
+Other secondary building materials shall have good architectural character and shall be selected for harmony of the building with adjoining buildings. - (d) Materials shall be selected for suitability to the type of buildings and the design in which they are used.
+Buildings shall have the same materials, or those that are architecturally harmonious, used for all building walls and other exterior building components wholly or partly visible from public ways. - (e) Materials shall be of durable quality. - (f) In any design in which the structural frame is exposed to view, the structural materials shall be compatible within themselves and harmonious with their surroundings. - (g) Building components, such as windows, doors, eaves and parapets, shall have good proportions and relationships to one another. - (h) Colors shall be harmonious and shall use only compatible accents. - (i) Colors shall be of low reflectance and shall not be of high-intensity or metallic colors unless the colors are true to the materials being used. - (j) Mechanical equipment or other utility hardware on roof, ground, or buildings shall be screened from public view with materials harmonious with the building, or they shall be so located as not to be visible from any public ways. - (k) Exterior lighting shall be part of the architectural concept.
+Fixtures, standards, and all exposed accessories shall be harmonious with building design. - (1) Refuse and waste removal areas, service yards, storage yards, and exterior work areas shall be screened from view from public ways, using materials as stated in criteria for equipment screening. - (m) The style and material of the signs shall be included within the development plan. - (n) Monotony of design in single or multiple building projects shall be avoided.
 Variation of detail, form, and siting shall be used to provide visual interest.
-In multiple building projects, variable siting of individual buildings may be used to prevent a monotonous appearance. - o Building orientation shall be toward an arterial street, unless it is demonstrated that this would not be feasible.
+In multiple building projects, variable siting of individual buildings may be used to prevent a monotonous appearance. - (o) Building orientation shall be toward an arterial street, unless it is demonstrated that this would not be feasible.

-(D) Factors For Evaluation
+(D) Factors for Evaluation: